logo

 Show more

-Jay learned 5 days ago
+Jay learned about 1 month ago

 Rahul and Jay worked on circuit analysis problems, focusing on second-order circuits and using initial conditions to derive ODEs for voltage and current.
 They also discussed Laplace transforms and the initial and final value theorems.
 Jay will review module 3 and send Rahul past exam papers for their next session, where they plan to work through the papers.